Iconography: Brand icons

 Icons are a visual expression of our technology, products, or concepts.
 They communicate the core idea of something in a simple and compact format.
 While every icon should be unique, they must all work together and be created using a unified and consistent method.

-Our icon library is based on Google Material design standards.
+Our icon library is based on IBM Carbon design standards.
 Below are some guidelines that are most important to take into consideration when creating icons.
-For further guidance, please reference the Google Material design guide.
+For further guidance, please reference the IBM Carbon icon usage guidelines.

 The Topcon icon library is split into three groups: brand icons, software icons, and user interface icons.
 Our brand icons can be used to communicate things such as an industry, product category, product feature, benefit, and more.
 They are created to be a simple and compact visual representation of a thing or idea.
 They are not meant to be overly illustrative or detailed.
 When more detail is needed, a photograph or 3D render should be used in place of an icon.